sharpfork/KADE/README.txt

  The KADE development team:

- Jon Wilson    - jon@kadevice.com
- Bruno Freitas - bruno@kadevice.com
+ Bruno Freitas
- Kevin Mackett - kevin@kadevice.com
+ Kevin Mackett
+ Jon Wilson - emeritus

+ kadedevice@gmail.com

  Our aim is to make it easy for arcade enthusiasts, stick builders and retro gamers to interact with their computers, consoles and DIY arcade projects.